TaranPannu/taranpannu.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Teaching Interests"
 collection: teaching
-type: "Undergraduate course"
+type: ""
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: ""
 date: 2014-01-01
 location: "City, Country"
 ---

 I hold a joint appointment in the Department of Linguistics and the Department of Modern Languages, Literatures and Cultures.
 I teach classes in linguistics as well as French language courses at both the intermediate and advanced levels.

 Heading 1
 ======